-AI, algorithmic, and automation risks and harms taxonomy
+AI, algorithmic and automation harms taxonomy

 Objectives

-Accordingly, the taxonomy is intended to be:
+The taxonomy is intended to be:

 Methodology